Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

    from a simple physical simulation containing a few objects to an entire game or ecosystem.
 2. Implement an Academy subclass and add it to a GameObject in the Unity scene containing the environment.
-This GameObject will serve as the parent for any Brain objects in the scene.
+This GameObject serves as the parent for any Brain objects in the scene.
 Your Academy class can implement a few optional methods to update the scene independently of any agents.
 For example, you can add, move, or delete agents and other entities in the environment.